Cloud Folders are supported on the US East Region only.

 - You can click on the link in order to see your Cloud Folders in your default FTP client software.

-In order to make your Cloud Folders available on a machine in your environment, all you need to do is to go to your machine page in CloudShare, and click the 'File transfer' option, then 'Show' your private folder in the left panel.
+In order to make your Cloud Folders available on a machine in your environment, all you need to do is to go to your Environment Viewer in CloudShare, and click the 'Environment Actions' option, then 'Show' your cloud folder in the left panel.
 Once shown, the same Cloud Folder will be available in all machines in your environment.

 On Windows you can click the Cloud Folders shortcut on your desktop to see the files on your CloudShare Folders.
 On Linux you should go to /CloudFolders directory.

 You can also mount your Cloud Folder to all machines in your environment at once by clicking the 'Show my Cloud Folder from your environment view page.

 Your Cloud Folder and all your uploaded content in it is now locally available to all the machines in your environment.
 You can move files, install software and start working.

 If you or your organisation requires a more secure connection we have included secure protocols for Cloud Folders as well by connecting over secure ports.